davisshaver/wp-rainbow/readme.txt

 **`wp_rainbow_user_login`** - Fires when user logs in.

 == Changelog ==

+= 0.3.4 =
+* Use patched version of web3 library to fix BigNumber issue

 = 0.3.3 =
 * Update readme and messaging for Infura usage